Job Summary

 - Perform preventive maintenance duties per schedule.

-- Perform general repair of machinery and tools, with minimal supervision.
+- Perform general troubleshooting of machinery and tools, with minimal supervision.

 - Recommend process upgrades.